cloudmesh/cloudmesh1/webui/pages/faq.rst

   different access technologies such as API, command line, or REST calls.
-Good examples are OpenStack which we communicate with in the native OpenStack REST calls, while we use command line interfaces while communicating with tashi through a firewall.
+Good examples are OpenStack which we communicate with in the native OpenStack REST calls, while we use command line interfaces while communicating with other clouds.

 Development Questions